 The accounting policies of the District consider restricted fund balance to have been spent first when an expenditure is incurred for purposes for which both restricted and unrestricted fund balance is available.
 Similarly, when an expenditure is incurred for purposes for which amounts in any of the unrestricted classifications of fund balance could be used, the District considers committed amounts to be reduced first, followed by assigned amounts, and unassigned amounts.

-As of June 30, 2021, the District had an unassigned fund balance of \$1,046,644.
+As of June 30, 2024, the District had a restricted fund balance of \$767,091.